The-Last-Cookie/secure-networking/tools/nessus/nessus.md

 chmod 700 /home/<username>/.ssh
 chmod 600 /home/<username>/.ssh/authorized_keys
 ```

+The user also needs to be configured to allow Nessus to escalate privileges.
+The more privileges the user has, the deeper Nessus can scan the system.
+Create a new dedicated file in the sudoers space with `sudo visudo -f /etc/sudoers.d/nessus`.
+In the editor that appears (usually nano), type in `<username> ALL=(ALL) NOPASSWD: ALL` to disable the password requirement for the Nessus user.[^sudoers] As the last step, set the permissions to the lowest level required with `sudo chmod 0440 /etc/sudoers.d/nessus`, so the file is only readable by root.
+Giving the user all permissions is fine because the user gets deactivated after the scan anyway.

 Tenable Nessus encrypts all passwords stored in policies.
 However, Tenable recommends using SSH keys for authentication rather than SSH passwords.
 This helps ensure that someone does not use the same username and password you are using to audit your known SSH servers to attempt a login into a system that may not be under your control.